DLorenzoLaguno17/MultiplayerGame/README.md

 * Completeness: Almost totally achieved with bug pending.
 * Bugs during implementation: At the beginning if someone tried to disconnect and after that tried to reconnect, the player computer (character) was still inside the list of `proxys` of the **Server**.
 Furthermore every time the same **Client** tried to reconnect the server took longer to process the `packets`.
 * Bug resolution: For the first bug, we made sure that on the `onDisconnect()` function we deleted what we needed to and for the second bug we found it was not working because we missed a `clear()` and the reset of the `DeliveryManager` when disconnecting the **Client**.
-* Known bugs: When we disconnect the **Server** while it has connected clients everything disconnects properly.
+* Known bug: When we disconnect the **Server** while it has connected clients everything disconnects properly.
 But then, when we try to create the **Server** again it crashes.